 Vineyards by the Danube River

-Our final day will be spent in Belgrade, the capital of Serbia.
-This mighty and magnificent city will offer us plenty to see, and plenty to taste as well!
-We will get familiar with Belgrade’s culture and cuisine on a food tour, which will round up our knowledge of the Balkan culinary world.
-We will also enjoy a delicious lunch on our food tour.
+The final day will be spent in Belgrade, the capital of Serbia.
+This mighty and magnificent city will offer plenty to see, and plenty to taste as well!
+You will get familiar with Belgrade’s culture and cuisine on a food tour, which will round up our knowledge of the Balkan culinary world.
+You will also enjoy a delicious lunch on our food tour.

 Lunch on the food tour